-(b) Notes to the statement of cash flows
+(b) Notes to the statements of cash flows

 (i) Reconciliations of cash

 For the purposes of the statement of cash flows, cash includes cash on hand and call deposits.

-Cash at the end of the financial year as shown in the Statement of Cash Flows is reconciled to the related items in the Statement of Financial Position as follows:
+Cash at the end of the financial year as shown in the Statement of Cash Flows Reconciled to the related items in the Statement of Financial Position as follows:

-Cash and cash equivalents 48,613 38,637
+Cash and cash equivalents 54,982 48,613

-48,613 38,637
+54,982 48,613

 (ii) Cash flows presented on a net basis

 Cash flows arising from the following activities are presented on a net basis in the Statement of Cash Flows:

 (a) deposits and withdrawals from transaction and deposit accounts;

 (b) sales and purchases of securities;

-(c) sales and purchases of maturing certificates of deposit;
+(c) sales and purchases of maturing certificates of deposirt;

 (d) short-term borrowings; and

-(e) provision of member loans and the repayment of such loans.
+(e) provision of member loans and the repayments of such loans.

-2021 2020

-\$'000 \$'000

-OTE 4: LIQUIDITY (cont)

-1 CASH AND CASH EQUIVALENTS (cont)

-(b) Notes to the statement of cash flows (cont)

-i) Reconciliation of cash flow from operations with profit after income tax
+(iii) Reconciliation of cash flow from operations with profit after income tax

-Profit after income tax 2,288 1,863
+Profit after income tax 2,137 2,288

 Non-cash flows in profit after income tax:

-Amortisation 266 228
+Amortisation 200 266

-Depreciation 445 454
+Depreciation 387 445

-Provision for loan impairment (52) 238
+Provision for loan impairment (116) (51)

-Loss on sale of property, plant and equipment (11) (8)
+Loss on sale of property, plant and equipment (13) (11)

-Revaluation decrement for investment properties 202 -
+Revaluation decrement for investment properties - 202

 Change in assets and liabilities:

-(Increase)/Decrease in other receivables (651) (326)
+(Increase)/Decrease in other receivables 1,066 (651)

+(Increase)/Decrease in other assets (386) 24

-(Increase)/Decrease in prepayments (77) (35)
+(Increase)/Decrease in prepayments (386) (77)

-Increase/(Decrease) in other payables (27) (2,022)
+Increase/(Decrease) in other payables (2,368) (27)

-Increase/(Decrease) in deferred and income taxes 334 (508)

-Increase/(Decrease) in provisions 88 9

-Net movement in financial assets at amortised cost 1,869 (23,139)

-Net movement in loans and advances (40,007) 1,751

-Proceeds from borrowings (1,103) 34,999

-Net movements in deposits 46,905 (6,699)

-Net cash provided by/(used in) operating activities 10,469 6,805

-2021 \$'000 2020 \$'000 NOT E 4: LIQUIDITY (cont) 4.2 OTHER FINANCIAL ASSETS (a) Financial assets at fair value through other comprehensive income Shares in unlisted entities - Indue Ltd 2,568 2,568 2,568 2,568 Amount of financial assets at fair value through other comprehensive income expected to be recovered more than 12 months after the reporting date 2,568 2,568 Indue Ltd is an ADI, regulated by APRA and is wholly owned by financial institutions, which mainly have their heritage in the mutual banking and credit union sector.
+QPCU Limi ted and Subsidiaries - ABN 79 087 651 036 2022 \$'000 2021 \$'000 NOTE 4: LIQUIDITY (CONT) 4.1 CASH AND CASH EQUIVALENTS (cont) (b) Notes to the statements of cash flows (cont) (iii) cont Increase/(Decrease) in deferred and income taxes 151 334 Increase/(Decrease) in provisions 76 87 Net movement in financial assets at amortised cost 23,739 1,869 Net movement in loans and advances (49,618) (40,007) Proceeds/(payments) - borrowings (10,000) (1,103) Net movements in deposits 42,142 46,905 Net cash provided by/(used in) operating activities 7,011 10,493 4.2 OTHER FINANCIAL ASSETS (a) Financial assets at fair value through other comprehensive income Shares in unlisted entities - Indue Ltd 2,568 2,568 2,568 2,568 Amount of financial assets at fair value through other comprehensive income expected to be recovered more than 12 months after the reporting date 2,568 2,568

+Indue Ltd is an ADI, regulated by APRA and is wholly owned by financial institutions, which mainly have their heritage in the mutual banking and credit union sector.
 Indue Ltd provides financial payment products and settlement services.
 The shares are not traded, are not redeemable, and have restrictions on the ability to transfer the shares.

 QBANK is not intending, nor able to dispose of these shares, without approval by a majority of shareholders.

-The fair value of QBANK's shareholding in Indue Ltd is determined using valuation techniques based on observable inputs, such as the prices that shares have been exchanged at in the past by QBANK, and where known, net tangible assets.
+The fair value of QBANK's shareholding in Indue Ltd is determined using valuation techniques based on observable inputs, such as the prices that shares have been exchanged at in the past by QBANK.
 The fair value of QBANK's shareholding has been determined as being the price at which QBANK last exchanged shares in the entity.
 QBANK uses its judgement to select a method and make assumptions that are mainly based on information and market conditions existing at the end of each reporting period.